 Across the NHS, anaesthetic gases are commonly used as a part of everyday surgeries.
-These gases alone, are responsible for over 2% of all NHS emissions.
+These gases alone, along with analgesic gases like nitrous oxide, are responsible for over around 2% of all NHS emissions.

 Amongst anaesthetic gases, desflurane is one of the most common, but also one of the most harmful.
 It has 20 times the environmental impact of other less harmful greenhouse gases and using a bottle has the same global warming effect as burning 440 kg of coal.

 Recognising the impact climate change is having on the environment and the health of its people, University Hospitals Bristol and Weston NHS Foundation Trust has stepped up activity.

 In addition to committing to take actions against single-use plastics, recycling, waste disposal, staff vehicle emissions and more, the trust sought to address the impact of anaesthetic gases.